Drink mixer

 Drink mixers are the non-alcoholic ingredients in mixed drinks and cocktails.
-Mixers dilute the drink, lowering the alcohol by volume in the drink.
-They change, enhance, or add new flavors to a drink.
-They may make the drink sweeter, more sour, or more savory.
-Some mixers change the texture or consistency of the drink, making it thicker or more watery.
-Drink mixers may also be used strictly for decorative purposes by changing the color or appearance of the drink.
-They also simply increase the volume of a drink, to make it last longer.
+Mixers dilute and supplement the alcoholic base of a drink, lowering the alcohol by volume while adding a new flavor or mouthfeel.
+A sweet juice or syrup, for example, might mask the bitterness of an alcohol-forward spirit, while a neutrally-flavored soda can add carbonation without changing the taste.
+Some mixers may be used strictly for decorative purposes by changing the color or appearance of the drink.
+They may also simply increase the volume of a drink, to make it last longer.

 Caffeinated beverages

 Caffeine, a stimulant, masks some of the depressant effects of alcohol.